 - May 2020 – Third Governing Board meeting

 - June 2020 – Report on Integration into national policies and sustainability

 - June 2020 – Consensus statement on the European added value of cross-country collaboration in the field of chronic diseases

 Iñaki Imaz, Leader of Work Package on Integration in National Policies, Carlos III Institute, Spain

 Leader: VULSK (Vilnius University Hospital Santarisku Klinikos), Lithuania

 Co-leader: ISCIII (Institute for Health Carlos III), Spain

 Timeline: September 2017- August 2020

-The objective of this task is to set a board with representatives of Ministries of Health of all Members States participating in CHRODIS-PLUS.
-The mission of the GB is to give feedback and policy guidance on the progress of the Joint Action.
-The GB National representatives will serve as liaison between their National Health System and CHRODIS-PLUS.
-The GB will support and provide input to the WPs in order to facilitate a good alignment among CHRODIS-PLUS and the country’s needs.
+This task’s objective is to assemble a board comprised of representatives from the Ministries of Health of all of the Member States that participate in CHRODIS PLUS.
+The Governing Board’s mission is to provide feedback and policy guidance in regards to the Joint Action’s progress.
+The Governing Board’s national representatives will serve as liaisons between their National Health Systems and CHRODIS PLUS.
+The Governing Board will support and provide input to the WPs in order to facilitate alignment between CHRODIS PLUS and a country’s needs.

-Output: Three Governing Board meetings held during the lifetime of CHRODIS-PLUS
+Output: Three Governing Board meetings to be held during the lifetime of CHRODIS-PLUS

 Leader: NIJZ (National Institute of Public Health), Slovenia.
 Co-leader: ISS (National Institute of Health), Italy